faircloth-lab/protocols/protocols-computer/analysis/analysis-cactus.rst

 Preliminary Steps
 -----------------

 #.
-Do what you need to to create an account for AWS_.
+Create an account for AWS_.
 We have a somewhat complicated setup, but you basically need an account, and you need to create an IAM user that has permission to run EC2 instances.
 For that IAM user, you also need their ACCESS_KEYS.

 #.
 For the IAM user, go to ``IAM > Users (side tab) > Security Credentials``.
 Create an access key and be sure to copy the values of ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.
 You'll need these later.

 #.
-Cactus_ is built on top of a CoreOS image.
-Before running any analyses, you'll need to "subscribe" to use the Container Linux by CoreOS AMI.
-You will encounter errors if this is not done.
-You can do this by following this link, logging into your AWS account, and clicking "Continue to Subscribe": https://aws.amazon.com/marketplace/pp/B01H62FDJM/.

-#.
 It's very likely you will need to increase your service limits on AWS.
-In particular, you'll probably need to request an increase to the minimum number of "Spot" ``c4.8xlarge`` instances you can request (default is 20), and you'll probably also need to request an increase to the minimum number of "On Demand" ``1r3.8xlarge`` instances you can run (default is 1).
+In particular, you'll probably need to request an increase to the minimum number of "Spot" ``c4.8xlarge`` instances you can request (default is 20), and you'll probably also need to request an increase to the minimum number of "On Demand" ``r3.8xlarge`` instances you can run (default is 1).
 You start this process by going to the EC2 console and clicking on "Limits" in the left column of stuff.

-#.
-It's also very likely you'll need to create a EBS volume if you are running analyses that produce large files.
-You can do this using the AWS web interface.
-Be sure to create a volume of reasonable size and note the volume ID.
+It usually takes a few hours to a day or so.

 Steps
 -----